ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 - R5: Block height the upcoming epoch will finish on (Typically previous epoch finish height + epoch length)
 - R6: The address of the latest collector (oracle who submitted the previous [Collect Datapoints](<#Action-Collect-Datapoints>) action)
 - R7: A list of all of the oracles who had their datapoints collected in the last epoch
-- R8: The box id of the previous [Oracle Pool Epoch](<#Stage-Oracle-Pool-Epoch>) box
+- R8: The box id of the previous [Live Epoch](<#Stage-Live-Epoch>) box
 - R9: Posting price of the oracle pool.

 ### Hard-coded Values
 - Addresses of all trusted oracles (this is used for an extra safety measure to prevent others who aren't oracles from collecting)
-- Oracle pool epoch length/posting schedule (integer number of blocks in between epochs)
+- Live epoch duration
+- Epoch preparation duration
 - Minimum collateral an oracle is required to put up
 - The oracle pool NFT/singleton token id